pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 **Wholehearted acceptance of the past and the potential**:

 By causality, what has happened is not open to change.
 Understanding this is key to understanding that (1) one cannot validly wish for the past to not have happened, and that (2) what happened had to have happened due to the causes that were present.
 At the same time, it is true that the potential is open to change to some extent.
 Hence, we do not live in a predetermined universe, but at the same time, what has happened was necessary given the causes that were present.
 Furthermore, the past can lead to our awareness of things that can help us change the future for the better; without the past having occurred, the lessons and motivations that led to our awareness of what to do and not to do would have no basis and thus would not exist.

+## Principle of value-seeking
+**_A principle that supports the validity of the others_**

+The basic idea here is: the achievement of values is conditional, time-bound and a constant need in some form, i.e. there is not state of life and no point in life that does not require the pursuit and achievement of values in some form.
+For a volitional being in particular, the values to be pursued and achieved when conscious necessarily extend to values that sustain one's self-motivated existence, which means conscious life-affirmation involves not only the automatic pursuit of values (e.g. breathing, digesting, etc.) but also the volitional pursuit of values.
+Why?
+Because a volitional existence can only be sustained by integrating one's present with some potential and by valuing consciousness to the fullest (which is not contradicted by actual unconsciousness, since sustaining the capacity of one's consciousness to the fullest also requires rest, sleep and perhaps other acute needs, such as surgery, that may involve actual unconsciousness).
+In other words, to sustain our existence as volitional beings, we need to recognise and strive for some valuable potential (which could be as direct as enjoying the moment).

+**NOTE**: _Choosing not to pursue values at any given moment is to choose not to pursue a purpose at the given moment; here, no valid cognition is possible.
+More precisely, consistent rationality demands consistent value-orientation._

+Hence, since (1) the capacity and fullest long-range exercise of consciousness is valuable to our existence, and since (2) the pursuit of value (with the standard of value being life) and thus the need for rationality is ever-present when conscious, even an occasional but deliberate violation of rational principles (e.g. indulging in non-essentials, arbitrary concerns, etc.) is a violation of our value for life as such, in some form.
+If the violation of rational principles is a habit or practice, then we devalue our life as a whole, serving ultimately to degrade and destroy it.

+**NOTE**: _In contemplative or reflective contexts, the purpose is to expand our thinking beyond regular considerations, which means in such contexts, what would be non-essential in other contexts may not be non-essential in these._

+## Principle of essentialisation
+As mentioned before, essentials are the basis of a rational use of the mind, since they are the means to most efficiently integrate a context with respect to relevance.
+Hence, essentials are indispensable to consistent rationality.
+Below are the specific principles by which essentialisation can be achieved.

+### Principle of essentials-first
+**_Seeking essentials vs. dismissing non-essentials_**

+The act of staying in focus is the act of grasping what is, rather than what is not.
+The reason is clear: what is not can only be grasped (if at all) with respect to what is.
+Extending the same principle to any act and result of selective focus, we see that seeking the essentials is the act of staying in focus to grasp what is, i.e. what exists, what knowledge exists about what exists, and what we know about what relates to our purpose and to what extent.

+Focusing on the non-essential apart from one's pursuit of the essentials is to reject one's grasp of reality in favour of the unreal (e.g. either that which does not exist or that which has no existing relationship within one's knowledge to what is relevant in one's context).
+Doing so is essentially an act of turning away from reality, which can never reach the efficacy of turning to reality, except by accident; hence, it can ever be a valid policy.
+Furthermore, the more focus on the non-essentials, the more you turn away from dealing with reality and learning more about it, since learning can only happen with respect to what you know and not apart from it.
+Moreover, turning away from reality means your awareness is either less capable or incapable of learning more about what could potentially turn out to be essential.

+To conclude, the right approach to dealing with reality is not to go over and keep dismissing the non-essentials but rather to seek the essentials and expand your focus based on what you know and what comes into your awareness (which you must keep keen and ready, which is only possible if you keep your focus clear, which in turn is only possible by keeping the essentials in sight and not delving unnecessarily into the non-essentials).
+Hence, focus on seeking the essentials rather than dismissing the non-essentials.
+Even logistically, the former approach is the efficient and effective approach in practice while the latter approach tends to proliferate arbitrary concerns and can do so far beyond what can practically be dealt with (since the realm of the arbitrary is always infinite while the realm of knowledge is always finite at any given point).

+---

+**NOTE 1**: Dismissing non-essentials is a valid approach but only as secondary to seeking the essentials.
+In other words, if you have reason to consider something as potentially essential and relevant for the given context and purpose, then it is valid to check it is indeed so or if it is a non-essential to be dismissed.

+**NOTE 2**: To entertain arbitrary concerns as valid concerns is to abandon reason, because on what basis would you start or stop taking such concerns into account?
+Since they are arbitrary, such a basis cannot exist in your grasp of reality.
+Hence, such a basis is necessarily irrational, e.g. out-of-context compulsion, whim, etc.

 ### Principle of knowledge-orientation
 **_Considerations in knowledge over considerations in ignorance_**